dstroot/postgres-api/readme.md

 * Envdecode [package](https://github.com/joeshaw/envdecode).
 Envdecode uses struct tags to map environment variables to fields, allowing you you use any names you want for environment variables.
 In this way you load the environment variables into a config struct once and can then use them throughout your program.
 * Errors [package](https://github.com/pkg/errors).
 The errors package allows you to add context to the failure path of your code in a way that does not destroy the original value of the error.

+This program is written for go 1.8 and takes advantage of the ability to drain connections and do a graceful shutdown.

 ## Install